 - I, Elizabeth Williams, Chief Financial Officer of Medicenna Therapeutics Corp. ("Medicenna") certify the following: - 1.
-Review: I have reviewed the interim financial report and interim MD&A (together, the "interim filings") of Medicenna (the "issuer") for the interim period ended September 30, 2021. - 2.
+Review: I have reviewed the interim financial report and interim MD&A (together, the "interim filings") of Medicenna (the "issuer") for the interim period ended December 31, 2021. - 2.
 No misrepresentations: Based on my knowledge, having exercised reasonable diligence, the interim filings do not contain any untrue statement of a material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it was made, with respect to the period covered by the interim filings. - 3.
 Fair presentation: Based on my knowledge, having exercised reasonable diligence, the interim financial report together with the other financial information included in the interim filings fairly present in all material respects the financial condition, financial performance and cash flows of the issuer, as of the date of and for the periods presented in the interim filings. - 4.
 Responsibility: The issuer's other certifying officer(s) and I are responsible for establishing and maintaining disclosure controls and procedures (DC&P) and internal control over financial reporting (ICFR), as those terms are defined in National Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings, for the issuer. - 5.
-Design: Subject to the limitations, if any, described in paragraphs 5.2 and 5.3, the issuer's other certifying officer(s) and I have, as at the end of the period covered by the interim filings - A. designed DC&P, or caused it to be designed under our supervision, to provide reasonable assurance that - I. material information relating to the issuer is made known to us by others, particularly during the period in which the interim filings are being prepared; and - II. information required to be disclosed by the issuer in its annual filings, interim filings or other reports filed or submitted by it under securities legislation is recorded, processed, summarized and reported within the time periods specified in securities legislation; and - B. designed ICFR, or caused it to be designed under our supervision, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with the issuer's GAAP. - 5.1 Control framework: The control framework the issuer's other certifying officer(s) and I used to design the issuer's ICFR is Internal Control Integrated Framework (COSO 2013 Framework) issued by the Committee of Sponsoring Organizations of the Treadway Commission. - 5.2 ICFR material weakness relating to design: N/A - 5.3 Limitation on scope of design: N/A - 6.
-Reporting changes in ICFR: The issuer has disclosed in its interim MD&A any change in the issuer's ICFR that occurred during the period beginning on April 1, 2021 and ended on September 30, 2021 that has materially affected, or is reasonably likely to materially affect, the issuer's ICFR.
+Design: Subject to the limitations, if any, described in paragraphs 5.2 and 5.3, the issuer's other certifying officer(s) and I have, as at the end of the period covered by the interim filings - A. designed DC&P, or caused it to be designed under our supervision, to provide reasonable assurance that - I. material information relating to the issuer is made known to us by others, particularly during the period in which the interim filings are being prepared; and - II. information required to be disclosed by the issuer in its annual filings, interim filings or other reports filed or submitted by it under securities legislation is recorded, processed, summarized and reported within the time periods specified in securities legislation; and - B. designed ICFR, or caused it to be designed under our supervision, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with the issuer's GAAP. - 5.1 Control framework: The control framework the issuer's other certifying officer(s) and I used to design the issuer's ICFR is Internal Control Integrated Framework (COSO 2013 Framework) issued by the Committee of Sponsoring Organizations of the Treadway Commission. - 5.2 ICFR material weakness relating to design: N/A - 5.3 Limitation on scope of design: $\ensuremath{\mathrm{N/A}}$ - 6.
+Reporting changes in ICFR: The issuer has disclosed in its interim MD&A any change in the issuer's ICFR that occurred during the period beginning on October 1, 2021 and ended on December 31, 2021 that has materially affected, or is reasonably likely to materially affect, the issuer's ICFR.

-Date: November 12, 2021
+Date: February 09, 2022

+/s/ Elizabeth Williams

+Elizabeth Williams

-/s/ Elizabeth Williams Elizabeth Williams Chief Financial Officer
+Chief Financial Officer

-Medicenna Reports Second Quarter Fiscal 2022 Financial Results and Operational Highlights
+Medicenna Reports Third Quarter Fiscal 2022 Financial Results and Operational Highlights

-- -- Phase 1/2 ABILITY Study of MDNA11 on track for preliminary data updates in calendar 2021 and mid-calendar 2022 - -- Management hosting conference call and webcast today at 8:30 am ET
+- -- Phase 1/2 ABILITY study of MDNA11 on track with first set of efficacy results from early dose escalation cohorts expected in mid-calendar 2022 - -- Preliminary pharmacodynamic data show preferential stimulation of anti-cancer immune cells with MDNA11 treatment in the ABILITY study - -- First clinical site in the US open for enrolment - -- Management hosting conference call and webcast today at 8:30 am ET